 U.S. Navy Exploitation of Advanced German Technology

-The extent of German research in new weapons systems, jet aircraft designs and propulsion, and the integration of advanced technology in ground, air, and sea warfare was known to some extent by the Allies through intelligence reporting, POW interrogation, and captured materials.
-Allied planning to leverage German technology in the war against Japan after the defeat of Germany began in 1944.
+The Allies had learned about many details of the extensive German research in new weapons systems, jet aircraft designs and propulsion, and the integration of advanced technology in ground, air, and sea warfare through intelligence reporting, POW interrogation, and captured materials.
+Planning to leverage German technology in the war against Japan after the defeat of Germany began in 1944.
 The “U.S. Naval Technical Mission in Europe” (NavTecMisEu) was established on 26 December 1944 and activated on 20 January 1945.
 The chief of the Naval Technical Mission was designated as the direct representative of Admiral Ernest J. King, Chief of Naval Operations and Commander-in-Chief, U.S Fleet.
 However, in the field, the mission was subject to operational control of Commander-in-Chief, U.S. Naval Forces Europe.
 NavTecMisEu was organized into a technical and a service branch.
 The former encompassed ordnance, ships, air, yards and docks, electronics, and hydrogen peroxide (missile propellant) sections.
 The latter included standard staff functions: administration, intelligence, operations, and supply.